mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 One additional thing that is very important and is something where both frameworks have a different approach is the question what data gets loaded and when this is done.

-Imagine the following situation: You sit in a restaurant and are so hungry you could literally eat a horse.
-After you've scanned the first pages you have this feeling that you can't really decide what to eat because everything looks so great.
-You are so hungry, that you don't bother really about the prices.

-After the waiter asks you if you want to have something to drink and a starter (which you gladly accept), you finally decide that you will take the pasta first and if you are still hungry you are going to order another piece of pasta and the fish you have seen in the first page of the menu.

-The waiter brings the drink, five minutes later the starter and another ten minutes later the pasta.
-You know that you are going to be hungry afterwards with this, so you add another pasta and the fish.
-Additionally you order two sandwiches (although you only really like the bread, not so much the content) and for dessert you'll take the ice cream with chocolate, raspberry and vanilla.
-You know that you will only eat the raspberry one, but as it could not be ordered on its own, that's the way it is.

-The waiter takes a couple of additional round trips to bring you all this stuff.
-You eat a bit of everything, but it turns out your eyes were bigger than your belly.
-So you see not eaten food all over the place.
-You had eaten so much, you aren't really able to move, when the waiter brings you the bill.
-This is when you realize that letting the belly decide what to order is not the best idea.

-Now imagine the following other situation.
-Setting is the same, but you are at home and have to decide what to eat.
-The fridge is empty, so if you decide to eat something, you have to take your bike (since your car is broken), go to the supermarket, buy the food you want to cook, do the cooking and have a nice meal one hour later.

-In this scenario, although you are very hungry, you decide to only take pasta and leave the fish because you know it is going to be fast to prepare.
-On your way out of the supermarket you'll grab a piece of raspberry ice cream.
-This means you have to drive faster so that it wouldn't melt, but you feel bad anyway, so that's not a big of a deal.
-After you are ready eating, you are full up as well.
-Not so much you can't move anymore but its enough for now.

-This was a fairly long story, but it pretty much sums up the situations when it comes to the question when what data will be loaded of your entities.

-With Grails the situation is pretty much like you sitting in the restaurant.
+#### Grails uses lazy loading by default

 In Grails your database requests will return instances of the Entity, with all attributes of the table loaded with it.
 It basically makes a "SELECT * FROM Pet".
 When you want to traverse a relationship between entities you do that afterwards.
 Here's an example:

 {% highlight groovy %}
 function getPetOwnerNamesForPets(String nameOfPet) {